The command open reads data in several input formats from:

 name model-name

-The name of the model (shown in the Model Panel) will be generated automatically from the input filename or database identifier unless another name is given with the name option.
+The name of a model (as shown in the Model Panel) will be generated automatically from the input filename or database identifier unless another name is given with the name option.
 If model-name contains spaces, it should be enclosed in quotation marks.
-Model number is also assigned automatically, starting with the lowest available number.
-Model name and number can be changed with the rename command.
+Similarly, the id option can be used to specify the model identifier (model number).
+The name and/or number of an existing (already open) model can be changed with the rename command.

 newTab true | false